 Instructions

-- Cut tofu into 1-inch pieces and transfer to a large ziploc bag.
+- Cut tofu into 2/3” (1.5 cm) cubes and transfer to a large ziploc bag.
 Add soy sauce and maple syrup.
 Gently flip the bag a few times to coat tofu with the liquid.
 Marinate for 10 to 15 minutes.

-- Mix all the sauce ingredients with 2 tablespoons water in a small bowl.
+- Mix all the sauce ingredients together in a small bowl.

 - When tofu is marinated, open the bag just a little bit without letting the tofu fall out.
 Drain the liquid and discard it.
-Add cornstarch, a tablespoon at a time, and gently toss the bag to coat the tofu.
+Transfer the tofu to a shallow tray or a big bowl.
+Add cornstarch, a tablespoon at a time, and gently toss to coat the tofu with your hand.
 It is OK if the tofu isn’t coated evenly.

-- Heat a large skillet with 2 tablespoons oil over medium heat until hot.
-Add the tofu with your hand (or a pair of tongs), shaking off any extra cornstarch.
-Let cook without moving for 1 to 2 minutes, or until the bottom turns golden.
-Flip to brown the other side.
-If the pan gets too hot, turn to medium or medium low heat.
+- Heat a large skillet with 2 tablespoons of oil over medium-high heat until shimmering.
+Add the tofu with your hand, shaking off any extra cornstarch, spreading it into one layer with some gaps in between so the tofu pieces don’t stick together.
+Let cook without moving until the bottom turns golden.
+Flip to brown other sides until most sides have browned and there’s no dry cornstarch on the surface (*Footnote 4).
+If the pan gets too hot, turn to medium or medium-low heat to prevent the tofu from burning.
 Transfer cooked tofu to a plate.
 Set aside.

-- Add the chili pepper, garlic, ginger, and doubanjiang.
+- Add the remaining 1 tablespoon oil, chili pepper, garlic, ginger, and Sichuan peppercorns.
 Stir for 20 to 30 seconds to release the fragrance.

 - Add back the cooked tofu.
 Gently toss to coat with sauce.
-Add the peanuts and give it a quick stir.
+Add the peanuts and chili oil, then give it a quick stir.
 Immediately transfer everything to a big plate.
+Serve hot as a main dish by itself or with steamed rice.

 Notes